10 Ways Independent Consultants Can Wow Their Clients

 Successful consultants can adapt to their client’s style, formality, and preferred method of communication, instead of sticking only with the tools where they may feel most comfortable.
 For example, your client may prefer video meetings or choose to text message instead of email.

-As Matthew Small, Customer Experience Specialist, put it, “Every interaction needs to be modified to accommodate that particular person—everyone communicates differently!
+As one Customer Experience Specialist put it, “Every interaction needs to be modified to accommodate that particular person—everyone communicates differently!
 Some individuals just want facts, while others are more conversational.
-The key is flexibility: don’t go into a conversation with a pre-determined dialogue, but have a set strategy of what you hope to learn in the interaction.”
+The key is flexibility: don’t go into a conversation with a pre-determined dialogue but have a set strategy of what you hope to learn in the interaction.”

 Tap into your emotional intelligence by getting a feel for why the customer feels and/or approaches situations in a certain way, and try to tailor your communications and engagement accordingly.